-The Department of Geology graduate program leads to the Master of Science degree with options in environmental geology and in hydrology.
-The Master of Science degree program is administered under the chairperson by a graduate advisory committee composed of a graduate adviser and two or more graduate committee members appointed by the chairperson.
+The Department of Geology graduate program leads to the Master of Science degree with options in environmental geology and in geologic environmental resources management.
+The Master of Science degree program is administered under the chairperson by a graduate advisory committee composed of a graduate adviser and two graduate committee members appointed by the chairperson.

-The prospective student in the master's program should have a baccalaureate degree in geology, including summer field camp, and a B (3.0) average in geology courses.
-For the Hydrology Option, one year each of chemistry and physics, mathematics through calculus, and a course in computer programming are required.
-For the Environmental Geology Option, one year of chemistry, mathematics through college algebra and trigonometry, and a course in computer programming are required.
-Each candidate must submit three letters of recommendation.
-Persons with a baccalaureate degree in another area of science are also encouraged to apply; the departmental graduate committee will prescribe a plan of study to remove deficiencies.
+The prospective student in the master's program should have a baccalaureate degree in geology, including summer field camp, and a 3.0 (B) grade point average in geology courses.
+Also, for the Environmental Geology Option, requirements include one year each of chemistry and physics, mathematics through calculus, a course in statistics, and a course in computer programming.
+For the Geologic Environmental Resources Management Option, one year of chemistry, mathematics through college algebra and trigonometry, a course in statistics, and a course in computer programming are required.
+Each candidate may submit Graduate Record Examination scores (on both the General Aptitude Test and the subject test in geology) but must submit three letters of recommendation.
+Persons with a baccalaureate degree in another area of science are also encouraged to apply; a special admissions committee will prescribe a plan of study to remove deficiencies.